On Syrian border, mixed feelings for rebel "liberators"

 Since Monday, Farhad has watched Syrian MiG fighter jets strafe his town, hitting homes and driving refugees to scramble through the barbed-wire fence that divides Ras al-Ain from Turkey.

-Distaste for Assad and a desire to see him gone are mixed with unease over the intentions of the disorganised and ill-disciplined rebels who would replace him.
+Distaste for Assad and a desire to see him gone are mixed with unease over the intentions of the disorganized and ill-disciplined rebels who would replace him.

 Arriving in Ras al-Ain, part of an advance into Syria's ethnically mixed northeast, the mainly Sunni Muslim Arab rebels have brought the wrath of Assad's air power with them.